cbitter78/What-I-am-Learning/books/off-centered_leadership.md

 It is NOT about money.
 You can not ignore money but it should not be your main driver.

-Some structor enables creativity and freadom
+Some structure enables creativity and freedom

 Lean Start Up